zoythum/RISC-V-Parser/README.md

 ## Usage
 The proposed parser takes as input a `FILE*` containing a reference to an assembler source, reads its content and returns a `line` bilinked list.

+## Internal architecture
+This parser is not a monolithic piece of software, but a collection of functions (or "modules") called by the main parse() function.
+These support modules concur to the realization of 5 different high level functionalities: assembler code ingestion, normalization and validation; string tokenization and dispatch; label and symbol comprehension; directives encapsulation; instruction decoding.
+### Code ingestor/verifier (`line_feeder()`)
+This first module reads contents directly from the supplied file.
+Firstly it stream-normalizes its input, removing comments and unnecessary blank characters.
+Secondly, it validates the read code following the [GNU Assembler](https://sourceware.org/binutils/docs-2.32/as/) input files specification.
+Lastly, the encapsulation of the normalized assembler file's lines takes place, using an internal data exchange structure.
+### String tokenizer/dispatcher (`string_tokenizer()`)
+Following the generation of the clean code lines, the string tokenizer divides these into space separated tokens, recognizes the characterizing (first) token as one of the predefined roles (instruction, directive or instruction) and encapsulates the related tokens on the same line in a suiting data structure, tailored to the specific role.
+This structure is then passed on to the decoder battery that follows.
+### Label/symbol decoder (`symbol_decoder()`)
+Upon receiving the token collection from the preceding stage, this decoder assigns a value to a symbol and adds the association to the parser's global symbol table.
+### Directive encapsulator (`directive_decoder()`)
+The directive encapsulator has relatively little work to do, since we are interested only on a subset of assembler directives, namely the ones that alter the data and instruction flows.
+Its job is to encapsulate most of the directives in a `DIRECTIVE <--> ARGUMENT(S)` separating structure, so that data/instruction mangling programs using this parser can easily act on the argument's values.
+### Instruction decoder (`instruction_decoder()`)
+The instruction decoder is tasked with recognizing the families of instructions and normalizing their dishomogeneous arguments syntax into a well-defined data structure representing the opcode, the registers and the immediate values of the passed instruction line.